CraftyCranberry/pythonRandomnessTest/README.md

-When I started learning python I made this program to visualise how random, the random function in python is.
+When I started learning python I made this program to visualise how random, the random function in python actually is.
 Turns out it is pretty random.

 The following was the result of generating random numbers between 0 and 100, **A million times**.
 ```